 • Relative URLs instead of absolute

-• Missing protocol (http/https)
+• Missing protocol (http vs. https)

-Regular audits help identify and fix canonical issues before they impact your search performance.
+Regular audits help identify and fix canonical tag issues before they compound into serious SEO problems.